GVR Report cover Textile Recycling Market Size, Share & Trends Report

 • Format: Electronic (PDF)

-Clothing and textile waste production is rising continuously as the average life of a particular garment is decreasing.
-This has a huge impact on the environment due to landfill disposal and the incineration process, giving rise to greenhouse gas emissions.
-According to EPA and SMART, the recycling of textiles has a major impact on reducing greenhouse gas emissions, thus acting as a growth driver.
+Clothing and textile waste production are rising continuously as the average life of a particular garment is decreasing.
+This has a huge impact on the environment due to landfill disposal and incineration process, giving rise to greenhouse gas emissions.
+According to EPA and SMART, recycling textiles has a major impact on reducing greenhouse gas emissions and acts as a growth driver.
 Furthermore, developments in recycling techniques and groundbreaking research in the field are anticipated to facilitate the growth of the market.
+For instance, LIST Technology AG announced a breakthrough in the textile recycling industry and presented a lyocell T-shirt made from 100% recycled material, in February 2022, at the International Conference on Cellulose Fibers.

 Material Insights